Universality for roots of derivatives of entire functions via finite free probability: Introduction

-Motivated by similar results for the Riemann $\Xi$-function, Farmer \cite[Principle 3.3]{Farmer2022} proposed the following. \begin{principle}[Hermite Universality, \cite{Farmer2022}] For a large class of functions $f$ (such as those considered in the Cosine Universality conjecture discussed above), there should exist sequences $\mathcal{A}_n,\mathcal{B}_n$, and $\mathcal{C}_n$ such that uniformly on compact subsets where $\He_{d}$ is the degree $d$ Hermite polynomial \end{principle} Given that Principle \ref{princ:Hermite uni} and the results of \cite{Griffin-Ono-Rolen-Zagier2019} are formulated for even functions, we will focus on the even Jensen polynomials and not the classical Jensen polynomials of $f$.
-In Theorem \ref{thm:Hermite uni}, we verify Principle \ref{princ:Hermite uni} and give explicit formulas for $\mathcal{A}_n,\mathcal{B}_n$, and $\mathcal{C}_n$ in terms of the coefficients $\{\eta_{k}\}_{k=0}^\infty$ from \eqref{eq:even series representation}.
-However, we do not see a direct connection between Principle \ref{princ:Hermite uni} and Cosine Universality, as taking $n \to \infty$ leads to information about derivatives of $g$, not $f$.
+In \cite{Griffin-Ono-Rolen-Zagier2019}, the team of Griffin, Ono, Rolen, and Zagier prove that the even Jensen polynomials converge to Hermite polynomials as $n\rightarrow\infty$ given certain assumptions on the coefficients $\eta_{k+n}$.
+This is of particular interest in that it implies that $J_{d,n}$ is hyperbolic, i.e., it has only real roots, for sufficiently large $n$.
+They then apply this to the Riemann $\Xi$-function.
+Motivated by the result of \cite{Griffin-Ono-Rolen-Zagier2019} for the Riemann $\Xi$-function, Farmer \cite[Principle 3.3]{Farmer2022} proposed the following. \begin{conjecture}[Hermite Universality, \cite{Farmer2022}] For a large class of functions $f$ (such as those considered in the Cosine Universality conjecture discussed above), there should exist sequences $\mathcal{A}_n,\mathcal{B}_n$, and $\mathcal{C}_n$ such that uniformly on compact subsets where $\He_{d}$ is the degree $d$ Hermite polynomial \end{conjecture} Given that Conjecture \ref{princ:Hermite uni} and the results of \cite{Griffin-Ono-Rolen-Zagier2019} are formulated for even functions, we will focus on the even Jensen polynomials and not the classical Jensen polynomials of $f$.
+In Theorem \ref{thm:Hermite uni}, we verify Conjecture \ref{princ:Hermite uni} and give explicit formulas for $\mathcal{A}_n,\mathcal{B}_n$, and $\mathcal{C}_n$ in terms of the coefficients $\{\eta_{k}\}_{k=0}^\infty$ from \eqref{eq:even series representation}.
+However, we do not see a direct connection between Conjecture \ref{princ:Hermite uni} and Cosine Universality, as taking $n \to \infty$ leads to information about derivatives of $g$, not $f$.
 Additionally, despite the fact that in certain limits, the Hermite polynomials converge to cosine, we do not see how the Hermite polynomials are related to the even Jensen polynomials of cosine.
 In fact, \cite{Dimitrov-Youssef2009} showed that the Hermite polynomials are not the Jensen polynomials of any function in the Laguerre--P\'olya class.
 However, the Laguerre polynomials, which are related to the Hermite polynomials, see \eqref{eq:Laguerre -1/2 def} and Proposition \ref{prop:cosine as finite free poisson}, do appear naturally in our approach.